 Instead of evaporating, sweat lingers on your skin when it’s humid, making you feel hotter and more uncomfortable as a result.
 And for those who sweat excessively, humidity and hyperhidrosis are an unruly combination.

-How to Stay Cool and Dry in Humid Conditions
+How to Sweat Less in Humid Weather

 Sweating in humid conditions may seem grueling, especially if you have hyperhidrosis.
 But you don’t have to suffer in discomfort and be a sweaty mess.
 Follow these tips to stay cool and dry, even when humidity levels are sky-high.